 - Maximize start-up time, page rendering speed, and stability.

-The browser doesn’t have useful right click features.
+The browser doesn’t have useful right-click features.
 Its context menu is bare-bones.
-It is probably the most uncluttered browser I have seen till date.
+It is probably the most uncluttered browser I have seen to date.
 Users who prefer customization over speed and simplicity may find MxNitro pointless, just after few minutes of use.

 The home page is set to Google.com with speed dial offering 9 pre-set sites that are resistant to change.
 Options that become clearly visible when you switch to MxNitro are a large Back button, Copy current URL, Paste copied URL and go and Home and Favorites buttons.

-During my brief time with this alternative browser, on my Windows 8.1, I found MxNitro to be fast – yes definitely – but not insanely fast as claimed by the developers – but you may have a different experience with it.
-However, it uses less memory for sure and that it load web pages considerably quicker in comparison to other browsers.
+During my brief time with this alternative browser, on my Windows PC, I found MxNitro to be fast – yes definitely – but not insanely fast as claimed by the developers – but you may have a different experience with it.
+However, it uses less memory for sure and that it loads web pages considerably quicker in comparison to other browsers.

 If you do decide to check out Maxthon MxNitro installed on your machine, share your experience with us.
 Go get it here.